Get

 Smart, loyal, energetic, loving with family, good with kids, can be territorial and wary of strangers

-Russian-European Laikas are one of several closely related hunting dogs that are native to northern Russia.
-Laikas are medium-sized dogs with small heads, pointed ears, and curled tails, and they’re relentless hunters in the forest but affectionate and loving at home.
+The Russian-European Laika is one of several closely related hunting dogs that are native to northern Russia.
+These Laikas are medium-sized dogs with small heads, pointed ears, and curled tails, and they’re relentless hunters in the forest but affectionate and loving at home.

 As tolerant of children as they are tireless when trailing game, Russian-European Laikas make lovely family dogs with the right mix of exercise and socialization.
-In this article, you’ll learn more about the general characteristics of this breed, plus what it takes to care for a Russian-European Laika.
+In this article, we share the general characteristics of this breed and what it takes to care for them.

 Russian-European Laika Characteristics